Henrietta Latham Dwight: Biography

+Early and personal life

 Dwight was born in Philadelphia as Henrietta Marshall.
 Her parents were Charles Manchester Marshall of England and Henrietta Cole of Kentucky.

 In 1860 she married James Hoge Latham, they had three children.
-In 1876 her husband died and she married Colonel James F. Dwight in 1880.
+In 1876, her husband died and she married Colonel James F. Dwight in 1880.
 She moved into a fifty-room mansion, Thrulow Lodge, in Menlo Park.

+Art

-She was known for her watercolor landscapes.
-Dwight studied with Christian Jorgensen and her artwork focused on Californian coastal life.
+Dwight was known for her watercolor landscapes.
+She studied with Christian Jorgensen and her artwork focused on Californian coastal life.

+The Golden Age Cook-Book

 Dwight authored an early vegetarian cookbook, The Golden Age Cook-Book, in 1898.
 The cookbook was lacto-ovo vegetarian and utilized "mock meat" recipes, such as mock chicken croquettes and mock fish soup.
-Her mock chicken recipe was made from breadcrums, eggs, lemon juice and walnuts.
+Her mock chicken recipe was made from breadcrumbs, eggs, lemon juice and walnuts.
 Dwight stated that meat eating was "not necessary to the perfect health of man".

 Death

-She died in Paris and was buried in Mountain View Cemetery, California.
+Dwight died during the diphtheria epidemic in Paris in 1909.
+She was buried in Mountain View Cemetery, California.
 In 1918, in memory of Dwight and her first husband, their children Edith and Milton Latham formed the Latham Foundation with the aim of promoting humane education and respect for all living creatures.